 Though 1080p was the standard for years, it's being replaced by 4K.
 If budget is your primary concern, you may be able to save a bit by purchasing a TV with 1080p resolution, but the price gap is shrinking.
 For example, during the 2019 holiday shopping season, the cheapest new 40" 1080p TV we saw cost $150, while the cheapest new 40" 4K TV we saw cost $180 — a difference, but not a huge one.

 For larger screen sizes, 4K is the new standard.
 (Sometimes it's listed as 2160p or UHD, which stands for "Ultra High Definition.")
 It's hard to find a TV with a screen size over 50" that doesn't offer at least 4K resolution, and that's probably what most buyers want.
 Finding 4K-quality content from streaming services is easy, and 4K TV is starting to become available over the air in some areas.
-Thanks to the new ATSC 3.0/NextGen TV standard, stations in the 40 largest U.S. markets should have the capability to broadcast in 4K by the end of 2020.
+Thanks to the new ATSC 3.0/NextGen TV standard, stations in the 40 largest U.S. markets should have the capability to broadcast in 4K by mid-2021.

 But what about 8K?
-Well, there's not a lot of media available natively at that resolution, so getting the most out of all those extra pixels usually relies on fancy upscaling algorithms.
+Well, there's not a lot of media available natively at that resolution, so getting the most out of all those extra pixels usually means relying on fancy upscaling algorithms.
 8K can make a bigger difference on screens you view from a short distance, like computer monitors or virtual reality headsets.
 But for TVs, with some 8K sets selling for about five times more than comparable 4K sets, we believe most people will be happier with a 4K product.

 Smart TVs vs. Streaming Devices